akeley98/MediocrePy/README.md

 This is a good time for me to point out that different parts of the README are relevant for you to read depending on your needs.
 If you are interested in the library mainly for the first thing it provides, the default combine methods, then you shouldn't have to listen to me blather on about chunk format: skip ahead to and read just the "High Level Description" section.
 If however you are interested in implementing your own combine algorithm or a new method of data input, or you are interested in how the library itself is organized and implemented, read onwards.

-Iinput arrays can come in lots of different shapes and sizes, can take a long time to load, and generally are not in formats convenient for writing vectorized code.
+Input arrays can come in lots of different shapes and sizes, can take a long time to load, and generally are not in formats convenient for writing vectorized code.
 The input could be from a bunch of fortran-order arrays of 36 bit integers.
 It could be coming from a memory mapped FITS file stored on Neptune.
 It could be from a human-readable list of numbers written out in Yiddish.
+(Implementing these input methods is left as an exercise for the reader).
 We want to make it so that one combine algorithm can be run on any input, we want that combine algorithm to be supplied with input in a format designed with vectorization in mind, and we want the combine algorithm to spend as little time as possible stalled waiting on input.
 To this end, the library separates the responsibility of loading input from the responsibility of combining the input, the library specifies the vectorization-friendly chunk format as the method in which input algorithms provide data to combine algorithms, and it runs input algorithms on a separate thread from combine algorithms.

 I provided an Input & Combine Implementors' Guide that you should read to learn how to implement function compatible with the library.
-I also plan to write design notes if you are interested in the library itself.
+I also wrote some brief design notes if you are interested in the library implementation itself (I should expand them later).
 In any case, also consider skimming the following high level description and reading the first part of the Implementors' guide to see documentation on chunks.

 ## High Level Description